caspiankeyes/AEGIS/README.md

 ## The Intelligence Security Crisis

+> **Note:** Due to proprietary collaboration protocols and active NDA agreements with institutional partners, full vector methodologies and red team toolkits are only available via private governance channels.

 **The critical security challenge facing AI development isn't simply identifying vulnerabilities—it's establishing robust evaluation methodologies that maintain pace with rapidly evolving models.**

 Most frontier AI security frameworks still operate on conventional testing paradigms that fail to adequately capture the complex interplay between advanced capabilities and potential vulnerabilities.
 AEGIS addresses this fundamental gap by providing a comprehensive testing and evaluation framework specifically designed for frontier AI systems.